jakelongenecker93/NotPad-Simple-Python-Editor/README.md

 Navigate to dist folder and choose the .exe as the new application to open .py files.
 It will feel familiar to Notepad, but with a few extra features.
 Extremely lightweight, and simple.

+Build this into a local executable using python -m PyInstaller --onefile --noconsole NotPad_v1_01.py then use it to open your .py files.